Eight children have been stabbed to death in Cairns, plunging Australia into a new wave of grief as the country reels from a deadly siege in Sydney.

 “The news out of Cairns is heartbreaking,” he added.
 “All parents would feel a gut-wrenching sadness at what has happened.
 This is an unspeakable crime.
 These are trying days for our country.”

 Detective Inspector Bruno Asnicar said there was no need for people to worry about the "tragic" deaths.

 “As it stands at the moment, there's no need for the public to be concerned about this other than the fact that it's a tragic, tragic event,”he added.
 “The situation is well controlled at the moment.
 There shouldn't be any concern for anyone else out of this environment.”

-A family member told reporters it was another sibling, a 20-year-old man, who came home to find his brothers and sisters dead.
+Lisa Thaiday, who said she was the woman's cousin, told reporters it was another sibling, a 20-year-old man, who came home to find his brothers and sisters dead.

 “I'm going to see him now, he needs comforting,” she added.
 “We're a big family ...
 I just can't believe it.
 We just found out (about) those poor babies.”

 Police said they could not officially confirm how the children died or formally identify them until post-mortems were carried out.

 Dozens of officers were swarming around the house after cordoning off the residential street on Friday, as children gathered at the line and played on swings nearby.

 Child trauma specialists, murder detectives and support staff have been flown to Cairns, in Australia’s tropical far north, to assist local police.